trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 Explanation :

 - `...store` do a copy by value of your object.
 [Have a look on the Functional updates documentation](https://ligolang.org/docs/language-basics/maps-records/#functional-updates).
-Note : you cannot do assignment like this `store.pokeTraces=...` in jsLigo, there are no concept of Classes, use `Functional updates` instead
+Note : you cannot do assignment like this `store.pokeTraces=...` in jsLigo, there are no concept of Classes, use `Functional updates` instead.
 - `Map.add(...` : Add a key, value entry to a map.
-For more information about [Map](https://ligolang.org/docs/language-basics/maps-records/#maps)
+For more information about [Map](https://ligolang.org/docs/language-basics/maps-records/#maps).
-- `export type storage = {...};` a `Record` type is declared, it is an [object structure](https://ligolang.org/docs/language-basics/maps-records#records)
+- `export type storage = {...};` a `Record` type is declared, it is an [object structure](https://ligolang.org/docs/language-basics/maps-records#records).
 - `Tezos.get_self_address()` is a native function that returns the current contract address running this code.
-Have a look on [Tezos native functions](https://ligolang.org/docs/reference/current-reference)
+Have a look on [Tezos native functions](https://ligolang.org/docs/reference/current-reference).
-- `feedback: ""` : poking directly does not store feedbacks
+- `feedback: ""` : poking directly does not store feedbacks.

-3. Edit `pokeGame.storageList.jsligo` to change the storage initialization
+3. Edit `pokeGame.storageList.jsligo` to change the storage initialization.

 ```ligolang
 #import "pokeGame.jsligo" "Contract"